Important current information!

 – The design of the portfolio says a lot about your personality.

-– Your work samples should showcase your creative potential and talent.
+– Your work samples should show your creative potential and talent.

-– We are looking for designers who are interested in playful and interdisciplinary experimentation in the fields of photography, new media and communication design to express their visual ideas.
+– We are looking for designers who enjoy playful and interdisciplinary experimentation in photography, new media and communication design to express their visual ideas.

-– Aim for high conceptual and design quality of your work samples.
+– Aim for high conceptual and design quality in your work samples.

 – Document free designs, conceptual approaches and unusual solutions.